EyupBEY/SURover/README.md

 * ```rosed myfirstpackage turtlemimic.launch```

 > [!Note]
 > The default editor for rosed is vim.
-Thus, the abowed code probably won't work:<br>
+Thus, the abowed code probably won't work.<br>
 > Edit ~/.bashrc file to include:<br>
 > ```export EDITOR='nano -w'```
 > or if you prefer emacs: